akashchouhan16/Search-it/README.md

 # Search-it

-A search app using reddit api.
+A search app using the reddit api.